tef/trpc/README.md

 ```

 The schema is a json file, and describes the namespaces, services, and methods exposed.
 There's room for types, too.
 You can generate server templates, or client stubs from schemas, but you don't need to. `trpc` works without it.

+If you want to check a service matches up, add a test to your CI to dump the schema & compare it.

 # Why, in all that is good, would you do that?